Skip to main content

 The clinically important change often happens before a threshold breach and between observation cycles.

-A founding team designed across medicine, AI, enterprise systems, and commercial execution.
+Leadership designed across medicine, AI, and enterprise execution.

 Brings product and engineering discipline from large-scale software systems.